kazuho/draft-kazuho-httpbis-incremental-http/draft-kazuho-httpbis-streaming-requests.md

 In the case of Chunked Oblivious HTTP Messages
-{{?CHUNKED-OHTTP=I-D.ietf-ohai-chunked-ohttp}}, the client opens an HTTP request and incrementally sends application messages, while the server begins responding even before the HTTP request is fully complete.
+{{?CHUNKED-OHTTP=I-D.ietf-ohai-chunked-ohttp}}, the client opens an HTTP request and incrementally sends application messages, while the server can start responding even before the HTTP request is fully complete.
 In this way, the HTTP request-response pair effectively serves as a bi-directional communication channel.